greenm01/ec4x/docs/ec4x_specs.md

 Scouts also maintain an element of stealth when performing solo missions for information gathering (spy) purposes in enemy solar systems.
 Scouts are *not* equipped with cloaking tech.
 They can only hide by themselves and no other ships.

-For every turn that a spy Scout operates in enemy territory occupied by rival fleets, the rival will roll on the ELINT table above (for each fleet) to determine if the spy Scout is detected.
+For every turn that a spy Scout operates in enemy territory occupied by rival fleets, the rival will roll on the ELI table above (for each fleet) to determine if the spy Scout is detected.
 If the Scout is detected, it is destroyed.
 Rival fleets must contain at least one Scout to detect.

 ### 2\.4.3 Raiders

 The Raider (RR) is the most advanced ship in the arsenal, outfitted with cloaking technology.
-They are expensive but have the firepower of a Battle Cruiser (BC).
+They are expensive but have the firepower of a Heavy Cruiser (CA).

 Fleets containing Raiders are fully cloaked, and roll for a chance to go undetected when encountering opposing forces on the Stealth Table below.